 The Core – Satellite investment approach is a strategy that dictates a significant allocation in a portfolio to “Core” type investments or funds, and reserves a smaller allocation for investments and strategies considered to be satellites to the core portfolio holdings.

 Typical core investments might be a portfolio of blue chip stocks or funds, investment grade bonds (taxable or tax free), index funds or Exchange Traded Funds (ETFs).
-Generally speaking the core investments would be held for longer time periods and may be re-balancing of the core allocations may take place at an appropriate time, such as ever thirteen months for taxable accounts.
+Generally speaking the core investments would be held for longer time periods and the re-balancing of the core allocations may take place at an appropriate time, such as ever thirteen months for taxable accounts.

 Core portfolios can come in many shapes and sizes depending on the needs , timeframe and personality of a given investor, but as the name implies, core investments are the building blocks and in many (if not most) cases suffice as an appropriate portfolio in and of themselves.

 Satellite strategies and investments tend to have a narrower focus on a particular theme, or opportunity.
 They complement the core portfolio by adding the prospect of risk/reward profile that is different than the underlying portfolio, whether that be more speculative or simply an investment that is expected (or hoped) to have a low correlation to markets or the underlying portfolio.
 Generally speaking they would have shorter expected holding periods than the core holdings.

 Satellite strategies and investments can include concentrated stock, positions, industry funds and ETFs, alternative investments such as hedge funds, managed futures, precious metals funds, or ETFs.

 Many satellite holdings could be a part of a core holding, but are designated satellite simply by the role they play in the portfolio.
 For example an investor could opt to use an actively managed dynamic global allocation (go anywhere do anything) mutual fund (or two) to compliment a core of passive index based funds.
 That investor could use that same dynamic fund and combine it with two or three other funds ( for diversification ) to create a core portfolio of actively managed dynamic allocation funds which is diversified for both managers and perhaps strategy and style.